What Are Psychological Assessments?

 Both types of assessments may include clinical interviews, observation, formal testing with psychometric test kits, parent & teacher questionnaires and consultation with other professionals involved in a person’s life.
 The formal testing includes verbal questions, pencil and paper tasks, puzzles, drawing, social interactions, and recesses when needed.
 When the person tested is a child, parents and teachers are asked to complete questionnaires addressing study skills, day-to-day functioning, behaviour, emotional status, social skills, and developmental issues.

-After the psychological assessment is completed, the tests are marked or scored, interpreted, and the findings are explained to the client and/or, in the case of children with the parent(s).
-During the feedback or debrief session, the pros and the cons of requesting a written report will be discussed with the client, and, if needed, a suggestion for a specific type and length of report will be made.
+After the psychological assessment is completed it takes 1-2 weeks for the tests to be scored, interpreted, and the findings are explained to the client and/or, in the case of children with the parent(s).
+During the feedback or debrief session, the options for a written report will be discussed with the client, and, if needed, a suggestion for a specific type and length of report will be made.
 The relevant report writing time and cost will be clearly explained and an agreement for the report writing fee will be made.

 Types of Assessments